-The relaxation in planning rules allows a doubling of the length of single-storey rear extensions allowed without a planning application, giving homeowners greater opportunity to add more space to their home, perhaps in the form of an open-plan kitchen-diner extension or spacious living area.
+The relaxation in planning rules allows a doubling of the length of single-storey rear extensions allowed under permitted development.
+This means homeowners have greater opportunities to extend without a planning application, perhaps in the form of an open-plan kitchen-diner extension or spacious living area.

-Under current permitted development (PD) rules relating to single-storey extensions, you can plan and build a structure up to six metres from the original rear wall of the house (eight metres on a detached property) and up to four metres in height as long as it is completed by 30 May 2019.
+Under current permitted development (PD) rules relating to single-storey extensions, you can plan and build a structure up to six metres from the original rear wall of an attached house (or eight metres on a detached property) and up to four metres in height, as long as it is completed by 30 May 2019.

 PD rights apply to dwelling houses, not flats, and may be restricted or removed by the local authority by planning conditions that were applied by a previous approval, or because the property is located within a designated Conservation Area, Area of Outstanding Natural Beauty, World Heritage Site or Sites of Special Scientific Interest (SSSI).

 Bear in mind that the back of a property is taken as the original rear wall, or as the building stood on 1 July 1948, so this could affect the size of extension allowed, or if PD is applicable.
 If the original wall has changed, check what’s allowed with your local authority.